Jal247/Tableau_Investment_portfolio_analysis/README.md

 ________________________________________
 2. Solution Approach

-As a Business Data Analyst, I led the initiative to:
+As a Business System Analyst, I led the initiative to:

 A. Data Collection & Integration